dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Storable Interface and Object serialization
 ===========================================

-SimpleDBM requires some way of serializing and de-serializing objects from a byte stream.
-Java provides the java.io.Serializable interface and associated technology for this, however, the default mechanism is unsuitable for use in SimpleDBM.
+SimpleDBM_ requires some way of serializing and de-serializing objects from a byte stream.
+Java provides the java.io.Serializable interface and associated technology for this, however, the default mechanism is unsuitable for use in SimpleDBM_.
 The problem with the default method is that the language decides how to map type information to the stream.
 Since this has to be done in a generic manner, it cannot be optimised for space.
-In contrast, SimpleDBM can use the 2-byte short integer type code used in the Object Registry module to efficiently store type information.
+In contrast, SimpleDBM_ can use the 2-byte short integer type code used in the Object Registry module to efficiently store type information.

-SimpleDBM provides the ``org.simpledbm.rss.api.st.Storable`` interface as a substitute for ``java.io.Serializable`` interface.
+SimpleDBM_ provides the ``org.simpledbm.rss.api.st.Storable``
+interface as a substitute for ``java.io.Serializable`` interface.
 ``Storable`` interface requires the object to be able to predict its stored size in bytes via the ``getStoredLength()`` method.
 It